romanRegmi/Apex-Learning/Asynchronous Apex/Queueable/README.md

   * `getException()`: Retrieves the error details during failure.
   * `getAsyncApexJobId()`: Links the finalizer to the parent job.

-Example: We try to make a callout to an extemnal platform, because of network issue, if the callout fails, how do we make sure that the callout is made again and re-enqueued?
+### We try to make a callout to an extemnal platform, because of network issue, if the callout fails, how do we make sure that the callout is made again and re-enqueued?
-We need to get the jobId after the callout is made, then check the status of the Job, if it failed then we need to re-enqueue it manually.
+We need to get the `jobId` after the callout is made, then check the status of the Job.
+Tf it failed, then we need to re-enqueue it manually.

+---

+The **System.FinalizerContext** interface contains these four methods.
+1) global Id getAsyncApexJobId - Returns the Id of the Queueable job for which this finalizer is defined.

+2) global String - Returns the request ID, a string that uniquely identifies the request, and can be correlated with Event Monitoring logs.

+3) global System.ParentJobResult getResult - Returns the System.ParentJobResult enum, which represents the result of the parent asynchronous Apex Queueable job to which the finalizer is attached.
+The enum takes these values: SUCCESS, UNHANDLED_EXCEPTION.

+4) global System.Exception getException - Returns the exception with which the Queueable job failed when getResult is UNHANDLED_EXCEPTION, null otherwise.

+Here's how you can attach a finalizer with the Queueable jobs
+- Define a class that implements the System.Finalizer interface.
+- Attach a finalizer within a Queueable job’s execute method.
+To attach the finalizer, invoke the System.attachFinalizer method, using as argument the instantiated class that implements the System.Finalizer interface.

 ---